Image Slider

 The beautiful art of wagashi, something you'll learn in this Japanese sweets-making class.

-Japan may put its own spin on the classic cheesecake, but this tour is perfect if you’re looking to try making authentic Japanese sweets.
-You’ll start by making the sweet dough before coloring and shaping it into motifs that change based on the season you take the class.
+Japan may put its own spin on the classic cheesecake, but this tour is perfect if you’re interested in making old-fashioned Japanese sweets.
+You’ll start by preparing the sweet dough before coloring and shaping it into seasonal motifs and preparing your own matcha.

 5. Cinq Cinq